EnigmaCurry/d.rymcg.tech/homepage/README.md

 This will generate and save a new SSH key in the config volume (`/app/config/ssh/id_rsa`).
-It will print out the public key, which you need to copy and paste into your Gitea, Github, or Gitlab repository settings (Search for Deploy Key in the settings, and add this public key to allow cloning from the private repository.)
+It will print out the public key, which you need to copy and paste into your Forgejo, Github, or Gitlab repository settings (Search for Deploy Key in the settings, and add this public key to allow cloning from the private repository.)